 The people most vulnerable to this real estate scam in Metro Detroit Michigan are older people who have significant equity, but who also suffer from cognitive impairment or physical disability.
 “Predatory lenders,” industry watchdogs explain, “convince homeowners they can help them find a better loan product or use a cash-out refinance to pay for home renovations to make their homes more accessible as they age in place.”

 So beware of lenders who seek you out, contacting you out of the blue, when you haven’t requested or indicated that you need or want their help.
 You should also deal only with known and reputable banks and mortgage companies.
 If you are contacted by one you don’t recognize, that should be a red flag.

 Most realtors are licensed and committed to providing great service, but as with any profession, there are always a few bad apples in the barrel.
 And those bad apples are unlicensed realtors who sell property.
 What they do is, on selling a home to a buyer, deposit the escrow check in their own account instead of the escrow account.
 So the buyer is out the money, and the deal falls through.

 A good way to spot and avoid this real estate scam is simply to check out the credentials and reputation of the agent in question.
 You should, for that matter, vet anyone you will be working within a real estate transaction.

-Having a good real estate agent in your corner is probably the best way to spot and avoid a real estate scam in Bloomfield HIlls .
+Having a good real estate agent in your corner is probably the best way to spot and avoid a real estate scam in Metro Detroit Michigan.
 For if you have a good agent, she will always be looking out for your best interests, whether you are a buyer or a seller.